Wi-Fi Radar via Over-the-Air Referencing: Bridging Wi-Fi Sensing and Bistatic Radar: Delay--Doppler Response Estimation of Moving Human Target

 \section{Delay--Doppler Response Estimation of Moving Human Target}

 This section investigates delay--Doppler response estimation of a moving human target using phase-coherent \mbox{Wi-Fi} CIRs.
-To this end, we first characterize the impact of irregular temporal sampling in practical \mbox{Wi-Fi} systems and introduce time-domain resampling.
+We first characterize the impact of irregular temporal sampling in practical \mbox{Wi-Fi} systems and introduce time-domain resampling.
 We then construct a delay--Doppler representation and demonstrate range--Doppler estimation through experiments.